na-stewart/sanic-security/README.md

 * Captcha
 * Completely async

-Amyrose, the perfect partner for Sanic, has all of your secutity needs.
+Amyrose, a perfect partner with Sanic, has all of your security needs.

 This repository has been starred by Sanic's core maintainer: